 You can also customize gestures and view demonstrations of how they work.
-Type 'control panel' in the taskbar search box, select Control Panel, and then select Hardware and Sound.
+Type control panel in the taskbar search box, select Control Panel, and then select Hardware and Sound.
 Under Devices and Printers, select Mouse.

-NOTE: Unless noted, gestures can be used on the TouchPad or a touch screen.
+NOTE: Unless noted, gestures can be used on the TouchPad or a touch screen (select products only).